-- PT-1673: pt-show-grants was incompatible with MariaDB 10+ (thanks Tim Birkett) - PT-1638: pt-online-schema-change was erroneously taking MariaDB 10.x for MySQL 8.0 and rejecting to work with it to avoid the upstream bug #89441 scope. - PT-1616: pt-table-checksum failed to resume on large tables with binary strings containing invalid UTF-8 characters. - PT-1573: pt-query-digest didn't work in case of log_timestamps = SYSTEM my.cnf option. - PT-157: Specifying a non-primary key index with the i part of the --source argument made pt-archiver to ignore the --primary-key-only option presence.
+- PT-1673: pt-show-grants was incompatible with MariaDB 10+ (thanks Tim Birkett) - PT-1638: pt-online-schema-change was erroneously taking MariaDB 10.x for MySQL 8.0 and rejecting to work with it to avoid the upstream bug #89441 scope. - PT-1616: pt-table-checksum failed to resume on large tables with binary strings containing invalid UTF-8 characters. - PT-1573: pt-query-digest didn't work in case of log_timestamps = SYSTEM my.cnf option. - PT-1114: pt-table-checksum failed when the table was empty. - PT-157: Specifying a non-primary key index with the i part of the --source argument made pt-archiver to ignore the --primary-key-only option presence.